 With the passage of the 1988 Indian Gaming Act, a federal law, Virginians could have gotten their own casino on Native American reservations, even before the 2019 state legislation.
 However, the “Old Dominion State” is one of the few where no Native American casino is located.

-While the new venues open, local gamblers must cross state lines for some action, usually in nearby Maryland or West Virginia.
-Virginia does have a few horse race tracks, some of them even have slot machines.
+Until the new venues open, local gamblers must cross state lines for some action, usually in nearby Maryland or West Virginia.
+Virginia does have a few horse race tracks, some of them even have slot machines on their premises.
 They even have a state lottery.
 However, as for a proper poker room with regular tournament and cash game action, there is none – currently.

 Famous Virginian Poker Players